1897-99 Belgica expedition. Album

 The wind increases, the waves get higher, and gradually more and more water accumulates on deck.
 Several of the scuppers (where the water should drain from the deck) are clogged and Amundsen puts Johansen and Wiencke to work cleaning them.
 He himself is at the helm and does what he can to keep the ship on an even keel.
 Suddenly he hears Johansen’s voice, in a way he has never heard before: “Wiencke overboard!
 Wiencke overboard!”

 A wave has broken over the deck, and the unsecured sailor has no chance.
 People come running to help.
-In the waves they can see Wiencke fighting for his life as he grabs the log line that hangs behind the ship.
-Johan Koren describes what happens in his diary: “But his hands are all powerless after the strenuous swimming in the icy water, heavily dressed as he was in oilskins and sea boots.
+In the waves they can see Wiencke fighting for his life.
+Lecointe lowers himself into the water with a rope around his body, but fails to get Wiencke with him.
+The water is ice cold.
+But hope rises when Wiencke grabs the log line that hangs behind the ship.
+Johan Koren describes the drama in the diary: “But his hands are all powerless after the strenuous swimming in the icy water, heavily dressed as he was in oilskins and sea boots.
 His grip is constantly slipping while we are hauling in on the line.” 📜

 Wiencke pulls himself to the side of the ship.
 Johansen lies down and grabs his arm and Amundsen grabs Johansen’s collar.
 In the heavy sea they make an attempt to pull him on board, but suddenly the ship rolls and Johansen misses.
 Wiencke disappears into the waves again.